 - 10.1 All new members of staff will be given an induction which includes child protection training proportionate to their roles and responsibilities.
-This will include: how to recognise signs of abuse, how to respond to any concerns, how to support local multi-agency procedures (e.g. providing information), online safety, familiarisation with the child protection policy, the school's staff behaviour/code of conduct and the role of the Designated Safeguarding Leads.
-We will ensure that staff understand the difference between a safeguarding concern and a child/young person in immediate danger or at risk of significant harm. - 10.2 The induction will include reading Part 1 of Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2019 and Annex A if their role involves direct work with children. - 10.3 The Headteacher will undergo child protection training, when appointed to post and then refreshed every three years. - 10.4 The Designated Safeguarding Lead and any Deputy Designated Safeguarding Lead will undergo child protection training, when appointed to post and then refreshed every two years. - 10.5 All school staff, proportionate to their roles and responsibilities, and the nominated safeguarding governor will undergo child protection refresher training annually and will be provided with regular information to ensure their skills and knowledge are current. - 10.6 All school staff will be required to read Part 1 of Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2019 and Annex A if their role involves direct work with children. - 10.7 The nominated governor for safeguarding will undergo appropriate training prior to or soon after appointment to the role; this training will be updated every two years. - 10.8 We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers, have received appropriate child protection training commensurate with their roles before starting work.
-They will be given the opportunity to take part in whole-school training if it takes place during their period of work for the school. - 10.9 The Designated Safeguarding Lead will provide regular briefings to the school on: any changes to child protection legislation and procedures; relevant learning from local and national serious case reviews; local service provision: local safeguarding concerns. - 10.10 The school will maintain accurate records of satisfactory completion of all staff child protection and safeguarding training.
+This will include: understanding the impact of trauma; how to recognise signs of abuse and mental health problems, how to respond to any concerns, how to support local multi-agency procedures (e.g. providing information), online safety, familiarisation with the child protection policy, the school's staff behaviour/code of conduct and the role of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead).
+We will ensure that staff understand the difference between a safeguarding or wellbeing concern and a child/young person in immediate danger or at risk of significant harm. - 10.2 The induction will include reading Part 1 of Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2021 and Annex B if their role involves direct work with children. - 10.3 The Head Teacher will undergo child protection training, when appointed to post and then refreshed every three years. - 10.4 The Designated Safeguarding Lead and any Deputy Designated Safeguarding Lead will undergo child protection training, when appointed to post and then refreshed every two years. - 10.5 All school staff, proportionate to their roles and responsibilities, and, where possible, the nominated safeguarding governor will undergo child protection refresher training annually and will be provided with regular information to ensure their skills and knowledge are current. - 10.6 All school staff, as part of annual refresher training, will be required to read Part 1 of Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2021 and Annex B if their role involves direct work with children. - 10.7 The nominated governor for safeguarding will undergo appropriate training prior to or soon after appointment to the role; this training will be updated every two years.

+- 10.8 We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers, have received appropriate child protection training commensurate with their roles before starting work.
+They will be given the opportunity to take part in whole-school training if it takes place during their period of work for the school. - 10.9 The Designated Safeguarding Lead will provide regular briefings to the school on: any changes to child protection legislation and procedures; relevant learning from local and national Child Safeguarding Practice Reviews; local service provision: local safeguarding concerns. - 10.10 The school will maintain accurate records of satisfactory completion of all staff child protection and safeguarding training.